jonescompneurolab/hnn/installer/centos/README.md

     cd hnn
     ```

-2. Start the Docker container using the `hnn_docker.sh` script.
+2. Start the Docker container using the `hnn-docker.sh` script.
 For the first time, we will pass the `-u` option in case there were any previous versions of the docker image on your computer.
 You can omit the `-u` option later

     ```bash
-    ./hnn_docker.sh -u start
+    ./scripts/hnn-docker.sh -u start
     ```

 3. The HNN GUI should show up.
 Make sure that you can run simulations by clicking the 'Run Simulation' button.
 This will run a simulation with the default configuration.
 After it completes, graphs should be displayed in the main window.
     - If the GUI doesn't show up, check the [Docker troubleshooting section](../docker/troubleshooting.md) (also links the bottom of this page).
 It may be necessary to run the `xhost +local:docker` command to open up permissions to display the GUI on your local machine.
 4. You can now proceed to running the tutorials at [https://hnn.brown.edu/index.php/tutorials/](https://hnn.brown.edu/index.php/tutorials/) .
 Some things to note:
     - A subdirectory called "hnn_out" is created in your home directory and is where simulation results and parameter files will be saved.
 5. To quit HNN and shut down container, first press 'Quit' within the GUI.
-Then run `./hnn_docker.sh stop`.
+Then run `./scripts/hnn-docker.sh stop`.

     ```bash
-    ./hnn_docker.sh stop
+    ./scripts/hnn-docker.sh stop
     ```

 ## Upgrading to a new version of HNN